 Mental Health First Aid

 The Mental Health First Aid (MHFA) training curriculum focuses on equipping community members to respond to people experiencing mental health challenges in the same way CPR and First Aid prepares a person to respond to a physical health situation.
 MHFA is administered by the National Council.
 There is a military/veteran focused version of the training curriculum, that was adapted by a team from the Arizona Coalition for Military Families for use nationally by trainers with the background and experience of serving the military and veteran community.
 MHFA trainings are held routinely by various community organizations.
+There are options for Adult or Veteran programs as well as local and online access.

-Applied Suicide Intervention Skills Training (ASIST) is a two-day in person workshop from LivingWorks focused on helping participants learn to prevent suicide, including recognizing the signs, providing skilled intervention and developing a safety plan.
+Applied Suicide Intervention Skills Training (ASIST) is a two-day in person workshop from LivingWorks focused on helping participants learn to prevent suicide, including recognizing the signs, providing skilled intervention, and developing a safety plan.
 Learn more and find training.

-safeTALK is a four-hour in person workshop from LivingWorks that equips participants to recognize the signs of suicide, engage the person and connect them to further support.
+safeTALK is a four-hour in-person workshop from LivingWorks that equips participants to recognize the signs of suicide, engage the person and connect them to further support.
 Learn more and find training.

 PsychArmor Online Learning